chitholian/uCML/README.md

 # uCML (uhh-KaM-əl))
 ####      - a strictly typed static functional programming language.

-A baby programming language for learning principles and theories of undergrad/grad level Computer Science courses on Compilers and Priciples of Programming Languages.
-The compiler for the uCAML is implemented using FLEX, BISON and LLVM.
+A baby programming language for learning principles and theories of undergrad/grad level Computer Science courses on Compilers and Principles of Programming Languages.
+The compiler for the uCML is implemented using FLEX, BISON and LLVM.

 ### CFG
 ```